-Thankfully, Prometheus Routine Maintenance can handle all your programmatic conditional formatting needs – and when we say all, we mean it.
+Thankfully, AKWIRE [now part of Prometheus Planning & Scheduling] can handle all your programmatic conditional formatting needs – and when we say all, we mean it.
 (Well, we haven’t been stumped yet, at least.)

 We’ve had clients push this far – sometimes with 10 or more criteria changing several different conditions in a single schedule.

 We had one client whose team relied on detailed spreadsheet of the visual language at their organization.
 If, for example, they had a PM, and it was scheduled for tomorrow, and it required a permit – well, that was yellow with bold text.
 If it was in progress, it was green.
 They had 17 different scenarios and options and everyone at the company knew it, understood it, and used it.
 These complex scenarios and algorithms presented a ton of information visually – eliminating the need for what would have needed numerous columns and manual comparisons otherwise.